Fargo. Tickle Me Elmo. Dolly the sheep.

 Party Mix: Recommended for ages 8 to 18

-A collection of hilarious, heartfelt and beautiful short films around the world, suitable for older kids ages 8 to 18, including festival award-winners and audience favorites.
+A collection of hilarious, heartfelt and beautiful short films from around the world, suitable for older kids ages 8 to 18, including festival award-winners and audience favorites.
 Shorts come from Latvia, Argentina, France, Colombia, New Zealand, Taiwan, Canada and the United States.

 (In English or with subtitles, 68 minutes)